article

 Which roles are plausible without a degree?Role tasks, occupation context, and sampled employer wording.A guarantee that a degree will not be screened.

-Which skills show up now?Qualitative public ATS language for matched role samples.Market share or previous-year movement.
+Which skills show up now?Qualitative public ATS language for matched role samples.Market share or year-over-year movement.

 Which certifications help?Official credential pages plus sampled cert mentions.Certification-caused interviews, hiring, salary, or placement.